angband/angband/docs/a-quick-demo.rst

 part of the dungeon than you were in before.
 The dungeon is so huge, once you leave one part of the dungeon, you will never find it again.

 Now look at the screen.
-Your character may be in a lit room, represented as a large rectangle of illuminated floor grids (``.``), surrounded by walls.
-If you are not in a lit room, keep going back up to the town and back down into the dungeon until you are.
-Now look around.
-You may see some closed doors (``+``) or some open doors (``'``) or some open exits (``.``) in the walls which surround the room.
-If you do not, keep playing the stairway game until you are in such a room.
-This will keep the demo simple.
+Your character will most likely be at the end of a corridor surrounded by eight walls and with a floor in the other direction.
+If you are not at the end of a corridor, keep going back up to the town and back down into the dungeon until you are.
+You could move down the corridor's floors, one square at time, but the game provides a way, called "running", to move many squares until there's a choice to be made about where to go or something interesting appears or happens.
+Try that now: press ``.`` and then the direction key that would move you to the empty floor (on most systems, you can press and hold Shift before pressing the direction key as a shortcut for the two key sequence of ``.`` followed by a direction).

-Now look around using the ``l`` command.
-You may see some monsters and/or some objects in the room with you.
-You may see some stairs up (``<``) or some stairs down (``>``).
-If you see any monsters, move up next to the monster, using the movement keys, and then try and move into the monster.
-This will cause you to attack the monster.
-Keep moving into the monster until you kill the monster, or it runs away, or you die.
-If you die, start a new game.
-If the monster runs away, ignore it, or chase it, but do not leave the room.
-Once all the monsters in the room are dead or gone, walk on top of any objects in the room.
-Press ``g`` to get the object, and it will be added to your inventory.
-If there are any closed doors (``+``) in the room walk up next to them and press ``o`` and then the direction key which would move you into the door, which should attempt to "open" the door.
+When your character stops, use ``l`` to look around to see what stopped your character.
+It could be a closed door, ``+``, which you can open by moving into it.
+It could be rubble, ``:``, blocking the path.
+You can clear that by tunneling: ``T`` followed by a direction key to indicate which square to dig out (on many systems, pressing and holding Control followed by the direction key also works; that invokes the "alter" command which can be used to dig, open doors, and other things).

+It could be an object, represented by a punctuation symbol that does not look like a wall, floor, closed door, or an open or broken door, ``'``.
+In that case, moving onto the object and then pressing ``g`` will pick up the item.
+If the item on the floor matched something in your inventory or the object is gold or gems, ``$``, your character will pick it up automatically.

+A monster could have stopped the run.
+Most monsters are represented by letters, but some look enough like objects, that they are represented by a punctuation symbol.
+When in doubt, use ``l`` to look at something to know what's there.
+If a monster stopped the run, you can attack it by moving next to it and then moving into it.
+Keep moving into the monster until you kill the monster, the monster runs away, or your character dies.
+If your character dies, start a new game.
+If the monster dies, it may have dropped one or more objects.
+You can pick those up by moving onto the object and then press ``g``.

+The run could have stopped when a corridor branched into two or more corridors or because you have entered a room, empty space perhaps with some internal walls.
+At this depth, rooms are almost always lit, and you will be able to see parts beyond the one square radius illuminated by your torch.
+Corridors are dark, and, unless there is a lit room at the end, all you will see is what is lit by your light source.

 Now use the movement keys to explore the dungeon.
-As you leave the room, you will probably notice that your character cannot see nearly as far as she could in the room.
-Also, you will notice that as she moves around, the screen keeps displaying some of the grids that your character has seen.
+As your character moves around, you will notice that the screen keeps displaying some of the grids that she has seen.
 Think of this as a kind of "map" superimposed on the world itself, the player can see the entire map, but the character can only see those parts of the world which are actually nearby.
 If the character gets near the edge of the "map" portion of the screen the entire map will scroll to show a new portion of the world.
-Only about ten percent of the dungeon level can be seen by the player at one time, but you can use the ``L`` command to look at other pieces of the map.
-Use the ``.`` key, then a direction, to "run" through the dungeon.
-Use the ``R`` key, then return, to force your character to "rest" until she has recovered from any damage she incurs while attacking monsters.
+If the game's window can display 80 by 24 characters, only about ten percent of a typical dungeon level can be seen by the player at one time.
+Without moving, you can use the ``L`` command to look at other portions of the map (it is also possible with look command, ``l``; see the :ref:`targeting section of the manual
+<targeting>` for more details on that).
+Use the ``R`` key, then return, to
+force your character to "rest" until she has recovered from any damage she incurs while attacking monsters.
 Use the ``M`` key to see the entire dungeon level at once, and hit escape when done.
 If your food rations are still at index ``a`` in your inventory, press ``E``, ``a`` to eat some food.
 If your oil is still at index ``b`` in your inventory, and there is a monster nearby, press ``v``, ``b``, ``'`` to throw a flask of oil at the nearest monster.